Logistics Operations Platform Multi-User Multi-Region System

 Overview

-Write Led the end-to-end redesign of a B2B logistics operations platform used across the Middle East, handling high-frequency shipment workflows across domestic and international markets.
+Led the end-to-end redesign of a B2B logistics operations platform used across the Middle East, handling high-frequency shipment workflows across domestic and international markets.

 The platform functioned as a central operational system integrating sales channels, logistics partners, and internal workflows, where even minor usability issues could result in shipment failures, delays, or financial loss.